lrghust/simple-gossip-database-example/README.md

 ```bash
 $ python Client.py
 ```

+Multi client is supported which means several clients can be launched at the same time and commands can be entered from different clients at the same time.

 A simulated command interpretor is shown here, with mark '>' indicating each new line.
 This simple interpretor supports two command: insert and delete